 I don’t have a recommended dose for iron supplementation.
 It is entirely dependent on your levels.
 With that said, I encourage everyone to consume a serving of liver every week.
 Liver is full of iron and other fat-soluble vitamins.
 Your mitochondria will love it… even if your palate doesn’t!

 Ok, there you have it!
-These supplements should form the foundation of your chronic fatigue treatment plan.
+These are the best supplements for chronic fatigue.
 A whole food, ketogenic diet is also essential in the treatment of CFS.

 Be sure to check out the best supplements for adrenal fatigue – those of you dealing with CFS will likely have adrenal issues as well.
 Combining the supplements I list here for CFS with the ones I list for adrenal fatigue will give your mitochondria even more energy!

 Remember, you cannot supplement yourself out of fatigue.
-Lifestyle changes (like your diet) need to be incorporated for treatment to be effective.
+You need to incorporate lifestyle changes (like changing your diet) for treatment to be effective.

 Now, I want to hear from you!